-Ensure your name and college e-mail address is on your work, but NOT your candidate number.
-This is because the candidate number is meant to make you anonymous, but in the instance of homework, your teaching assistant needs to know your name so they can return your work to you.
-If you reveal your candidate number along with your name, you are no longer anonymous.
+Ensure that your name and college e-mail address are on your work, but NOT your candidate number.
+(The candidate number is used to render you anonymous, but in the instance of homework, your teaching assistant needs to know your name so they can return your work to you.)

-Include your name in the name of the PDF of homework you submit.
-Write the name of the lecture course and problem sheet at the top of your work e.g. Groups and Representations Problem Sheet 1.
+Include your name PDF filename you submit as your homework.
+Write the name of the lecture course and problem sheet at the top of your work, e.g., "Groups and Representations Problem Sheet 1".

-Please note that it is your responsibility to ensure that your work has been submitted, especially if you are submitting your homework for the purpose of homework completion.
+It is your responsibility to ensure that your work has been submitted, especially if you are submitting your homework for the purpose of homework completion.
 If you are concerned that your internet connection may have been interrupted and your work did not submit, you should contact your Teaching Assistant as soon as possible to confirm it has been received.